std::moneypunct<CharT,International>::grouping, do_grouping

 1) Public member function, calls the member function do_grouping of the most derived class.

-2) Returns the pattern that determines the grouping of the digits in the monetary output, with the same exact meaning as std::numpunct::do_grouping
+2) Returns the pattern that determines the grouping of the digits in the monetary output, with the same exact meaning as std::numpunct::do_grouping.

 Return value